PawelGorny/WifSolverCuda/README.md

 -----
 Windows:

 Program was prepared using CUDA 11.6 - for any other version manual change in VS project config files is needed.
+Exe under /Releases/ was build using compute_cap=8.6, for cards 30xx.
+If you have older card, you must rebuild program using older CUDA/lower CCAP.

 Linux: